nikkorn/mistreevous/README.md

 ```

 ### Step
-A step callback defines a function to call whenever the associated node is updated as part of a tree step.
+A **step** callback defines an agent function or globally registered function to call whenever the associated node is updated as part of a tree step.

 *MDSL*
 ```